 7. Diagram one complete cycle of the Sodium-Potassium pump.
 Is this active or passive …show more content…

-Large molecules are transported in and out of cells by exocytosis and endocytosis.
 The former relates to when a cell disposes of its large biological molecules by vesicles which fuse to the plasma membrane.
 This is mainly done by secretory cells and gets rid of substances like insulin or neurotransmitters.
 Endocytosis, however, allows the cell to take in substances.
 Vesicles pinch off from the plasma membrane, allowing the bulk into the cell.
 Endocytosis comes in three forms: phagocytosis, when a cell engulfs a substance entirely, pinocytosis, when the cell takes the substance in by small vesicles (like small gulps), and receptor-mediated endocytosis, where the substance binds to receptors, triggering the formation of a